extractus/article-extractor/README.md

   - `descriptionTruncateLen`: Number, max num of chars generated for description.
 Default `210`.
   - `descriptionLengthThreshold`: Number, min num of chars required for description.
 Default `180`.
   - `contentLengthThreshold`: Number, min num of chars required for content.
 Default `200`.
+  - `removeLineBreaks`: Boolean, keep or remove all line breaks.
+Default `true`

 For example: